The library has both a C and C++ API, which map 100% 1:1 in features.

 XDG Basedir spec:

-the base directory relative to which user-specific non-essential data files should be stored.
-If$XDG_CACHE_HOME
+$XDG_CACHE_HOME definesthe base directory relative to which user-specific non-essential data files should be stored.
+If$XDG_CACHE_HOMEis either not set or empty, a default equal to$HOME/.cacheshould be used.

 XDG_RUNTIME_DIR